Nearly geodesic surfaces are filling: Strongly filling surfaces in hyperbolic -manifolds

-where $(x_1, P_1) \sim (x_2, P_2)$ if they are belong to the same $\psltr$-orbit in $\gtm$.
-This is a three-dimensional non Hausdorff space.
-By a slight abuse of language, we identify a plane with the subset it is tangent to in $\gtm$.
-If $\Pi_x$ is a $2$-plane tangent at $x$, then $P(\Pi_x)$ is the geodesic plane in $\gtm$ passing through $\Pi_x$.
-By identifying the frame bundle of $\hy$ as $\psltc$, we identify $\planes(\hy) \cong \psltr \backslash \psltc$ and $\planes(M)=\psltr \backslash \psltc / \Gamma$.
-The projection map $\grm \rightarrow \planes(M)$ is continuous, and $\gt \hy$ is a fiber bundle over $\planes(\hy)$ with fiber $\hp$. \begin{defi} Two commensurable closed Fuchsian surfaces are tangent to the same \textbf{discrete} plane.
-The \textbf{genus} of a discrete plane $P$ is the smallest genus of the orientable Fuchsian surfaces tangent to $P$. \end{defi} This is the genus $g_c(S)$ as in \Cref{large Fuchsian component}.
+For convenience later, if a plane $P$ corresponds to a closed Fuchsian surface $S$, we call $P$ \emph{discrete}.
+The genus of a discrete plane is then defined as the genus $\gs$.
 Since there are only finitely many Fuchsian surfaces of genus up to $g$, and no distinct \cbility classes of Fuchsian surfaces are tangent, the set of planes up to genus $g$ is a \textbf{disconnected closed set} in $\grm$ (when this set has more than one planes).
-A subset $B$ of $\grm$ is filling if $\pr(A)\subset M$ is filling.
-For $x\in M$ and $\Pi_x \in \grm$ tangent to a plane $P$, we call $\Pi_x$ intersects a geodesic $\gamma$ transversally in $M$ if $\gamma$ and $P$ intersect at some point transversally.
+A subset $B$ of $\grm$ is filling if $\pr(B)\subset M$ is filling.
+For $x\in M$ and $\Pi_x \in \grm$ tangent to a plane $P$, we say $\Pi_x$ intersects a geodesic $\gamma$ transversally in $M$ if $\gamma$ and $P$ intersect at some point transversally.
 Thus for a filling Fuchsian surface $S$, any $x\in S$, and any geodesic $\gamma \subset S$, $\Pi_x$ intersects $\gamma$ transversally by \Cref{filling fuchsian surface intersects every geodesic}.